 Quiet.
 Don’t show per-probe results, but only the final summary.
 Also don’t show ICMP error messages.

 -Q, --squiet= SECS

-Like −q, but show summary results every n seconds.
+Like -q, but additionally show interval summary results every SECS seconds.

 Retry limit (default 3).
 This is the number of times an attempt at pinging a target will be made, not including the first try.

 Instead of using all-zeros as the packet data, generate random bytes.
 Use to defeat, e.g., link data compression.